 Notification support impresses as well here, whether that's first or third party applications.
 What continues to let things down is the app support, especially in comparison to Apple.
 There's some interesting stuff happening with companies like Nest, but ultimately the developer support still appears lacking.

-The Series 2 runs on watchOS 3, and while it's far from the finished article it's starting to get a lot of things right.
+The Series 2 runs on watchOS 3, which will soon be upgraded to watchOS 4.
+While it's far from the finished article it's starting to get a lot of things right.
 There's been a host of new features and improvements added and new apps like the Emergency SOS app (Samsung has an equivalent) and the slightly gimmicky Breathe app.
-While it still lacks the user friendliness of an iPhone or an iPad it's done a better job than the first Watch, ditching features in favour of new additions like the app dock, which feel like a better fit on a smartwatch.
+While it still lacks the user friendliness of an iPhone or an iPad, it's done a better job than the first Watch.
+Largely by ditching features in favour of new additions like the app dock, which feel like a better fit on a smartwatch.

 Notification support is one of its strengths, while responding to calls and notifications is a more reliable experience than it is on the Gear S3.
 One thing you don't have to worry about is app support, and companies are beginning to take advantage of core features like the built-in GPS and swim tracking to come up with new ways to put the Series 2's features to good use.